airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 the programmer great flexibility when it comes to memory management.

-Now, in order to make the process more efficient, memory is separated out into groups called *pagespages*.
+Now, in order to make the process more efficient, memory is separated out into groups called *pages*.
 When running Linux on x86 processors, a page is 4096 bytes of memory.
 All of the memory mappings are done a page at a time.
-Physical memory assignment, swappingswapping, mapping, etc. are all done to memory pagesmemory pages instead of individual memory addresses.
+Physical memory assignment, swapping, mapping, etc. are all done to memory pages instead of individual memory addresses.
 What this means to you as a programmer is that whenever you are programming, you should try to keep most memory accesses within the same basic range of memory, so you will only need a page or two of memory at a time.
 Otherwise, Linux may have to keep moving pages on and off of disk to satisfy your memory needs.
 Disk access is slow, so this can really slow down your program.

 Sometimes so many programs can be loaded that there is hardly enough physical memory for them.
 They wind up spending more time just swapping memory on and off of disk than they do actually processing it.
-This leads to a condition called *swap deathswap death* which leads to your system being unresponsive and unproductive.
+This leads to a condition called *swap death* which leads to your system being unresponsive and unproductive.
 It's usually usually recoverable if you start terminating your memory-hungry programs, but it's a pain.

 > **Resident Set Size:** The amount of memory that your program
-> currently has in physical memory is called its resident set
+> currently has in physical memory is called its resident set size, and
-> sizeresident set size, and can be viewed by using the program `top`.
+> can be viewed by using the program `top`.
+The resident set size is
-> The resident set size is listed under the column labelled "RSS".
+> listed under the column labelled "RSS".

 Getting More Memory
 -------------------

 We now know that Linux maps all of our virtual memory into physical memory or swap.
-If you try to access a piece of virtual memoryvirtual memory that hasn't been mapped yet, it triggers an error known as a segmentation fault, which will terminate your program.
+If you try to access a piece of virtual memory that hasn't been mapped yet, it triggers an error known as a segmentation fault, which will terminate your program.
 The program break point, if you remember, is the last valid address you can use.
 Now, this is all great if you know beforehand how much storage you will need.
 You can just add all the memory you need to your `.data` or `.bss` sections, and it will all be there.
 However, let's say you don't know how much memory you will need.
 For example, with a text editor, you don't know how long the person's file will be.
 You could try to find a maximum file size, and just tell the user that they can't go beyond that, but that's a waste if the file is small.
 Therefore Linux has a facility to move the break point to accomodate an application's memory needs.

 If you need more memory, you can just tell Linux where you want the new break point to be, and Linux will map all the memory you need between the current and new break point, and then move the break point to the spot you specify.
 That memory is now available for your program to use.
-The way we tell Linux to move the break point is through the `brkbrk` system call.
+The way we tell Linux to move the break point is through the `brk` system call.
 The `brk` system call is call number 45 (which will be in *%eax*). *%ebx* should be loaded with the requested breakpoint.
 Then you call `int $0x80` to signal Linux to do its work.
 After mapping in your